raine/ruoste_bot/README.md

 # ruoste_bot

-A telegram/discord bot that retrieves recently wiped Rust servers from [just-wiped.net](https://just-wiped.net) and interacts with the server you're playing on through the Rust+ companion API.
+A telegram/discord bot for Rust

 ## features